Blumberg Family Jewish Community Services of Dothan (“JCS”)

 The JCS is honored to be a part of the congregation’s on-going reinvigoration and wonderful vibrancy, described above.
-We recently moved our twelfth Jewish families to the area.
+We recently moved our twelfth Jewish family to the area.
 The families are from Illinois, Pennsylvania, Florida, New York, Virginia, Georgia, California, Ohio and Massachusetts – an aggregate of 24 adults and 10 children.
-The adults have filled various leadership roles over the years, including: leading Temple’s building and grounds committee, volunteering to lead and teach in the Religious School, serving as Shabbat Services vocal soloist, founding the Mitzvah Misfits, initiating and leading our annual retreat, facilitating an update of Temple’s strategic plan, serving on/elected to Temple’s Board of Trustees.
+The adults have filled various leadership roles over the years, including: President, leading Temple’s building and grounds committee, volunteering to lead and teach in the Religious School, serving as Shabbat Services vocal soloist, founding the Mitzvah Misfits, initiating and leading our annual retreat, facilitating an update of Temple’s strategic plan, and serving on/elected to Temple’s Board of Trustees.
 Why Just Twelve Families So Far?
 Not all families qualify, we do a lot of due diligence.
 A family’s first step is to complete/transmit to us a “prospect questionnaire” via our website.
 We’ve received hundreds of those, many do not move on to, or beyond, the next step which is a lengthy screening phone call.
 Overall, we seek serious, committed Jewish families who are prepared to move to town for the long term.
 The financial dislocation can be very challenging, having to sell one’s house, be willing to resign their current employment and find good/gainful employment in Dothan.
 Public education, K-12 is fair to good in Dothan, at best.

 How Many Additional Families Can We Accommodate?